-\textbf{Catastrophic forgetting and continual learning.} The general phenomenon of catastrophic forgetting where training on new tasks degrades performance on old tasks has been widely reported and studied~\citep{catastrophicforgetting, goodfellow2015empirical, kemker2017measuring} with several works assessing its prevalence in modern settings~\citep{ramasesh2022effect, luo2023empirical, wang2023twostage}.
-There have been many attempts to address this problem, in what is customarily referred to as continual learning, via regularization or data replay~\citep{kirkpatrick2017overcoming, parisi2019continual, peng2022continual}.
-In this work, we focus on the setting of fine-tuning in LLMs where we find more structure in the exact nature of catastrophic forgetting.
-This allows us to devise a prompting strategy to recover pretraining capabilities with no change to the actual fine-tuning procedure.
+\textbf{Catastrophic forgetting and continual learning.} Catastrophic forgetting has been widely studied~\citep{catastrophicforgetting, goodfellow2015empirical, kemker2017measuring} with several works assessing its prevalence in modern settings~\citep{ramasesh2022effect, luo2023empirical, wang2023twostage}.
+There have been many attempts to address this through continual learning algorithms and data replay~\citep{kirkpatrick2017overcoming, parisi2019continual, peng2022continual}.
+We focus on leveraging extra problem structure in the LLM setting to devise our prompting strategy.

-\textbf{Prompting in different languages.} Prior works have studied the multilingual capabilities of language models~\citep{shi2022language, ahuja2023mega, lin2022fewshot}.
-The general finding is that transformers will best complete tasks in English with varying levels of performance drops in other languages.
-In this work, we focus on the disparity between pretraining and fine-tuning process across different languages \citep{label_news}.

-\textbf{Adversarial Attacks.} Prior work and tweets have studied how to ``jailbreak" LLMs to elicit undesirable content \citep{shin2020autoprompt, guo2021gradientbased, carlini2023aligned, zou2023universal}.
-Specific instantiations of our conjugate prompting framework are closely related to some prior works.~\citet{ippolito2022preventing} utilizes style transfer to circumvent hard-coded defenses for memorization-based attacks.
-In recent concurrent work,~\citet{wei2023jailbroken} report a similar finding of the possibility of jailbreaking via translation.
-We hope our work provides a unified perspective on such findings, along with a possible explanation via our hypothesis of shifting implicit inference.

-\textbf{Multi-task learning and meta-learning.} The objective of learning to solve multiple tasks simultaneously falls under the broad umbrella of meta-learning \citep{DBLP:journals/corr/FinnAL17, kirsch2022meta, andrychowicz2016learning} and multi-task learning \citep{evgeniou, radford2019language}.
-Within this literature, the work on ~\citep{yin2020metalearning} provides an algorithm that allows for control over whether meta-learners utilize solutions to known tasks or generalize to new tasks.
-This is similar in objective to conjugate prompting but we focus only on manipulating the input rather than modifying the fine-tuning procedure.
+\textbf{Multi-task learning and meta-learning.} Learning to solve multiple tasks falls under meta-learning \citep{DBLP:journals/corr/FinnAL17, kirsch2022meta, andrychowicz2016learning} and multi-task learning \citep{evgeniou, radford2019language}.
+For example, \citep{yin2020metalearning} provides a training algorithm to control whether meta-learners perform known tasks or generalize to new tasks.
+Unlike prior work, we focus on manipulating the input rather than modifying training.

 \textbf{Adversarial Attacks.} Prior work/tweets have studied how to ``jailbreak" LLMs to elicit undesirable content \citep{shin2020autoprompt, guo2021gradientbased, carlini2023aligned, zou2023universal}.
 Instances of our framework have been studied, such as attacks via translation \citep{wei2023jailbroken} and style transfer to elicit memorized content \citep{ippolito2022preventing}.
 We hope to provide a unified perspective.